rmblake/check_mk-slack/README.md

 1) Create an incoming webhook integration in your slack and note down the URL.

 2) Put into /usr/(local/)share/check_mk/notifications (or
-~/share/check_mk/notifications on OMD installs) directory and edit configuration variables in the 'slack' script, and make sure that the script is executable (chmod +x slack)
+~/share/check_mk/notifications on OMD/newer check_mk installs) directory and
+edit configuration variables in the 'slack' script, and make sure that the script is executable (chmod +x slack)